About: False protections that create more pain

 Will Types will conclude, "I don't need love," and use aggression to overtly control and push away the other.
 Emotion Types will conclude, "If I submit, I'll be safe," and use submission to covertly manipulate the other.
 The Reason Type will conclude, "I don't matter," and use withdrawal to escape the other.

 What began as a defense of the inner child is taken over by the Big-L Lower Self that incorporates these defenses into a mask that demands love.
-The Will Type will use a Power Mask and attacks to get its way, the Emotion Type will use a Love Mask and become submissive or sickly sweet, and the Reason Type will use a Serenity Mask, detaching and rising above it all.
+The Will Type will use a Power Mask and attacks to get its way, the Emotion Type will use a Love Mask and become subservient and weak, and the Reason Type will use a Serenity Mask, detaching and trying to rise above it all.

 So if the threat of pain is an illusion, the defenses created to fight this threat are equally unreal.
-Our defenses and masks are made up of nothing more than ineffective strategies that only succeed in further separating us from our real self.
+Our entire Mask Self is made up of nothing more than ineffective strategies that only succeed in further separating us from our Real Self.

 The bottom line is, when we are defended behind our mask, we are not in truth.
-So nothing can be solved by “trying harder” to improve our mask.
+So nothing can be solved by working to shore up our mask.
 In the end, when it comes to navigating life, strategy never works.

 "If I had asked people what they wanted, they would have said faster horses."